lextm/jekyll-theme-chirpy/_posts/2013-5-4-dockpanel-suite-a-summary-on-visual-studio-2012-light-theme.md

 It was more than 2 years ago that a guy (paralleloeter) [posted on SF.net his patches](http://sourceforge.net/p/dockpanelsuite/discussion/402316/thread/c45070d3) for DPS to add close button on tabs.

 Well, that patch was not accepted by the coordinator Steve Overton, because DPS only had VS 2003/2005 themes then.
-I support Steve’s decision, as it really looks weird to have close button on tabs.
+I support Steve's decision, as it really looks weird to have close button on tabs.

 However, Microsoft seems to choose such a design in Visual Studio 2010/2012, so to finish a complete VS 2012 theme, we will have to revisit this patch.